kroki/glxoffload/README.md

   accelerated libGL are immediately available.
 * Whitelists supported GLX extensions (see the output of `kroki-glxoffload glxinfo`).
-* Thread-safe: no additional threads are created, rendering is done synchronously in the calling thread.
+* Thread-safe: builds on natural parallelism between CPU and GPU without creating any application threads, drawing is performed synchronously in the calling thread, doesn't have to rely on proper use of `XInitThreads()`.
+Uses proper mutex locking for its own shared data to allow calls from different threads.
 * Slightly faster (higher FPS rate) than Primus (while also consuming less CPU), which itself is a lot faster than [VirtualGL] (http://www.virtualgl.org/) (to be fair it should be noted that